trello-talk/Taco/README.md

 - Why are there no selfhosting instructions yet?

 We're currently not going to add selfhosting instructions until we're sure that the bot is stable.
-However, if you really need to selfhost this bot now, you can message me on Discord (Yamboy1#3959), and I can help you set it up.
+However, if you really need to selfhost this bot now, you can message Yamboy1#3959 on the Support Server, and he can help you set it up.
 Please note that until version 7.0.0 is released, this bot is currently in beta and lots of things are still likely to change, so please check the changelogs before updating your bot to a new version.

 *Trello, Taco The Husky and the Trello Logo are trademarks of Trello, Inc. and are not assosiated with this project*